mr-rafiq/mr-rafiq/README.md

 **Architectural Internship**
 ->_Jan 2015 to Jan 2016_

-- Working for a well-known interior design firm that specializes in high-end home projects,.
+- Worked for a well-known interior design firm that specializes in high-end home projects,.
 - When it came to the interior design and documentation of high-end residential, commercial, and private projects, my design work served as an effective marketing tool.
 - I was assisting a senior designer with some drawing needs.
 Creating sketches, proposals, and quotes for clients.